Course Descriptions: Masters in Counseling Psychology

 Professional Orientation: Ethics and the Law CP 523, 3.5 Units

-This course provides an in-depth consideration of legal and ethical issues related to the development of an ethical conscience in order to recognize, examine, respond, and apply ethical considerations to professional practice.
+This course provides an in-depth consideration of legal and ethical issues related to the development of an ethical conscience in order to recognize, examine, respond, and apply legal and ethical considerations to professional practice.
 The course includes contemporary professional ethics and statutory, regulatory, and decisional laws that delineate the scope of practice of marriage and family therapy and professional clinical counseling.
 Professional behavior and ethics are applied to the differences in legal and ethical standards for different types of work settings.
 The course focuses on the current legal patterns and trends in the mental health professions, including psychotherapist-patient privilege, confidentiality, patients dangerous to self or others, and the treatment of minors with and without parental consent.
+Child abuse assessment and reporting as well as suicide and homicide prevention and intervention are emphasized.
 This course concentrates attention on the recognition and exploration of the relationship between a practitioner’s sense of self and human values, functions, and relationships with other human service providers, strategies for collaboration, and advocacy processes needed to address institutional and social barriers that impede access, equity, and success for clients.
 Case vignettes expand students’ conceptualization of the ethical and legal concerns in a variety of potential situations, including but not limited to mandated reporting laws and professional standards of conduct.

 Group Counseling Theories and Techniques I CP 527, 1.5 Units